Inception: Satoshi's Pathway to Bitcoin Adoption

 [2] Satoshi: As the number of users grows, the value per coin increases.
 It has the potential for a positive feedback loop; as users increase, the value goes up, which could attract more users to take advantage of the increasing value.

 Later, in a July 9, 2010 BitcoinTalk comment, Satoshi emphasized the monetary policy's incentives for early accumulation and holding (cornering the market) rather than selling or spending bitcoin on necessary economic resources.
-This is due to bitcoin's scarcity, as the initially bootstrapped buy demand creates upward pressure on its price/exchange rate over time, appreciating its “foreign exchange value”. [*]15:
+This is due to bitcoin’s scarcity, as the initially bootstrapped buy demand creates upward pressure on its price/exchange rate over time, appreciating its “foreign exchange value” relative to foreign currencies [11]15:

 [11] Satoshi: When someone tries to buy all the world's supply of a scarce asset, the more they buy the higher the price goes.
 At some point, it gets too expensive for them to buy any more.
 It's great for the people who owned it beforehand because they get to sell it to the corner at crazy high prices.
 As the price keeps going up and up, some people keep holding out for yet higher prices and refuse to sell.

-Satoshi's repeated explanations about the supply design emphasize confidence in this incentive structure, which could drive bitcoin's market price higher, enhancing its “foreign exchange value” while further reinforcing demand.
+Satoshi’s repeated explanations about the hard supply design emphasize confidence in this incentive structure, which could drive bitcoin’s market price higher, enhancing its marketability and “foreign exchange value” while further reinforcing demand—placing it as the go-to safe haven asset and a store of foreign currency(s) value.

-So, offsetting this loss of economic output and purchasing power would require non-holders to increase their spending velocity at the same rate as the rise in HODL—an impractical and challenging task given its wealth redistribution effect, where those who need to spend to cover their necessities do so, while those who can accumulate and hold as long as possible follow the system's inherent incentives, amassing what others spend.
+Offsetting this loss of economic output and purchasing power in a predetermined fixed supply system would require non-holders to increase their spending velocity at the same rate as holders increase the HODL rate—an impractical and challenging task given its wealth redistribution effect.
+Those who must spend to meet necessities do so, while those who can afford to accept payments—whether individuals or merchants—and accumulate and hold for longer, follow the system’s inherent incentives, amassing what others spend.
+This results in volatility in both its potential “domestic value” and its “foreign exchange value”.

 [12] Satoshi: Someone came up with the word “cryptocurrency”... maybe it's a word we should use when describing Bitcoin, do you like it?